partout-io/partout/README.md

 _The easiest way to build cross-platform tunnel apps_.

 Partout (French: /paʁtu/) is a tunnel library that uses Zig and C at its core, plus Swift and Kotlin for the OS bindings.
-It provides VPN functionality through the [Network Extension][apple-ne] framework on Apple platforms, through [VpnService][android-vpnservice] on Android, and it partially works on Windows (with [Wintun][wintun]) and Linux.
+It provides VPN functionality through the [Network Extension][apple-ne] framework on Apple platforms, through [VpnService][android-vpnservice] on Android, and it partially works on Windows and Linux.

 Partout is the backbone of [Passepartout][passepartout].